Best Patch for Zoom Fatigue: A Wearable Ritual for Video-Call Days

 Your calendar: Daily standups, check-ins, status updates, recurring meetings that blend into one exhausting blur.

-Recommended patch: Alternate between Zone On and Flow On based on your schedule
+Patch many reach for: Alternate between Zone On and Flow On based on your schedule

 Frequently Asked Questions